MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/dataverse-search.md

     - sandhangitmsft
 ---

-# Walkthrough: Configuring Dataverse Search (Preview)
+# Configure Dataverse search (preview)

 [This article is pre-release documentation and is subject to change.]

 ## Overview

 [Dataverse Search](../../../user/relevance-search-benefits.md) delivers fast and comprehensive search results sorted by relevance.
-Same Search service used in Modal Driven Apps and other Power Platform services built on Dataverse.
-Lucene .NET powered Search will coexist for certain time and eventually Dataverse powered search will replace it.
-To enable Dataverse search, add site setting Search/EnableDataverseSearch and set to true.
-Either false or without this setting will enable the Lucene .NET
+This is the same search service used in model-driven apps and other Power Platform services built on Microsoft Dataverse.
+[Lucene.NET](search.md) powered search will coexist for certain time and eventually Dataverse search will replace it.
+To enable Dataverse search, add a [site setting](configure-site-settings.md) `Search/EnableDataverseSearch` and set to **true**.
+Either false or without this setting will instead enable the [Lucene.NET](search.md) search.

 > [!IMPORTANT]
 > - This is a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](../../../includes/cc-preview-features-definition.md)]

-This walkthrough explains how to enable search for the **Order Products** table in the sample database **Northwind**, available with Microsoft Dataverse.
+This walk through explains how to enable search for the **Order Products** table in the sample database **Northwind**, available with Dataverse.
 For more information about sample databases, see [Install Northwind Traders database and apps](../../canvas-apps/northwind-install.md).

 You can follow the walkthrough with a table of your choice by replacing the *nwind\_products* table name with your table's logical name.